voraczech/voraczech.com/content/travel/tips.md

 ## Take a rest

-In 3-4 days you should have a free day for relaxation if your timetable is active.
-You can enjoy it all better.
+In 3-4 days you should have a free day for relaxation if you have active timetable.
+You will enjoy it all more.
 Travelling is an activity.

 ## Transportation